algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ---
 # 1. How does it have to work:

-This part is meant to explian how each part have to work in an ideal world where we have no problems.
+This part is meant to explain how each part have to work in an ideal world where we have no problems.
 It's divided into three parts to allow the searches to be quicker.
-This device is being created because the client wants to control the device and be able to change his state ( On or Off ) without sending someone so that it will also be a good point for the ecology.
+This device is being created because the client wants to control the device and be able to change his state ( On or Off ) without sending someone in order to also be a good point for the ecology.
 The client wants to have a device that will turn off automatically as long as the leds are too hot.

 ## 1.1.
 Radio part:

 The project have to use a *LoRa-E5 dev board* to be connected ( with radio communication ) to a software ([The Things Network](https://thethingsnetwork.org)) Using LoRAWAN protocol.
-We use the LoRaWAN protocol because we need to send and recieve informations even if the device is not placed in a place where there is an internet connection, so using radio transmition is to make sure that we will be able to send and recieve the informations we want.
+We use the LoRaWAN protocol because we need to send and receive information even if the device is not placed in a place where there is an internet connection, so using radio transmition is to make sure that we will be able to send and receive the informations we want.

 ## 1.2.
 Coding part:

 We need to use [Golang](https://go.dev/) to make a code that will sense when there is or there is not current passing throught the cables and send these informations using the *LoRa-E5 dev board* so that the client can see if it is functionning well or not.
 To inject the code on the board, we were requested to use [Tiny GO](https://tinygo.org/).
-We have to write a code that will recieve the datas from all the module, treat the datas ( detect abnomalities ) and send them to the app, and that will also recieve from the app requests from the user to turn on or turn off the device.
+We have to write a code that will receive the datas from all the module, treat the datas ( detect abnomalities ) and send them to the app, and that will also receive from the app requests from the user to turn on or turn off the device.

 ## 1.3.
 Electronic part:

 The leds will be linked with the power supply with a power mosfet module that allow us to control the energy passing by it from the power supply to the leds.
-We also have two current sensor, the first one will be put between the power supply and the leds to make sure the leds recieve energy, we will be using this current sensor.
+We also have two current sensor, the first one will be put between the power supply and the leds to make sure the leds receive energy, we will be using this current sensor.
 As for the second one, we will put it on the cable between the outlet and the power supply, in order to determine if there is a problem if it comes from the leds, the power supply or just a power outage.
 We were also given an USB to UART module to connect the board to the computer to send code throught it.
 <br>Furthermore, all the devices appart from the power supply and the leds will be connected to the board and there datas will be read to detect problems.

 # 2. The possibilities:

 In this part, we will explain what the device will be able to do in the field we want and what it won't be able to do.
-This part is used to make sure everyone understand what we have to do and what is out of the scop of the project.
+This part is used to make sure everyone understand what we have to do and what is out of the scope of the project.
 We will also detailled some ideas that could be good if we have enough time for them or if others want to improve it later on.

 ## 2.1.
 What can the device do: